-The Center for Genomics and Systems Biology researchers participate in the Repton Foundation School STEAM week.
-They present activities to students in the foundation years and introduce them to main model organisms used in research such as fruit fly, Algae, and show them bacteria found in the Arabian Gulf.
-In addition to raising their awareness about living sustainably and protecting the planet.
-These activities are supported by the CGSB researchers; Alexandra Mystikou, Rana El Danaf, David Nelson, Stephan Kremb, and Julie Connelly.
+In February 2020, the Center for Genomics and Systems Biology Researchers participated in the Repton Foundation School STEAM week.
+They presented activities to students in the foundation years and introduced them to organisms used in research, such as the fruit fly and Algae.
+Researchers also showed them different bacteria found in the Arabian Gulf and raised their awareness about living sustainably and protecting the planet.
+CGSB Researchers who participated in Repton Foundation School STEAM week were Alexandra Mystikou, Rana El Danaf, David Nelson, Stephan Kremb, and Julie Connelly.

-Enas Qudeimat, CGSB Associate Director, conversed with high school students at the annual 2019 Career Day at GEMS American Academy in Abu Dhabi.
-She provided an opportunity to improve students' understanding of why to pursue a career path in research and decisions to be made along the way.
+Enas Qudeimat, Head of CGSB Administration and Outreach, met with high school students at the annual 2019 Career Day at GEMS American Academy in Abu Dhabi.
+She provided an opportunity to improve students' understanding of pursuing a career in research and decisions to be made along the way.

 In February 2018, Hala Fahs, Senior Research Scientist, presented at the primary school Lycée Mondo Careers Development Forum: Building Students Enthusiasm for Science and Research.

-The CGSB hosted high school students from Glenelg and ICS (2015) and Al Nahda high school (2016).
-These A- and AS-level biology students worked in the CGSB fly room under the supervision of Justin Blau to set up a circadian behavioral experiment and analyzed the data.
-The students also toured the Experimental Research Building and were very enthused about both science and NYUAD.
+In 2016 the Center for Genomics and Systems Biology hosted high school students from Al Nahda High School.
+The A- and AS-level biology students had the opportunity to work at the CGSB fly room under the supervision of Justin Blau.
+Students were able to set up a circadian behavioral experiment and analyze their data.
+They also participated in an Experimental Research Building tour and were enthused about science and NYUAD.